flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 * Under an _immutable_ design, "adding a friend" would create a **new** data structure which is a shallow-copy of the previous friend list **with the new friend added at the end**
   * Any code that has a reference to the original friend list (as it was prior to adding the friend) would continue to see the same list of friends
   * Only code that has deliberately been passed the new friends list will observe the changes

+When programming in an object-oriented (OO) or mixed paradigm (part OO, part FP) style, it is possible to make a class immutable although it takes some care/rigour to do so:
+* The class should not expose any property setters or public fields
+* Any mutating operations (methods) should return a new instance ([copy constructors](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/how-to-write-a-copy-constructor) is the come in handy)
+* Take not to reuse collections when mutating
+* Ideally, all dependencies of the class (constructor arguments) should be immutable also (transitively)

+C# [records](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/types/records) make writing immutable types substantially easier

 ### Almost all functions are pure
 A function is "pure"[^2] if you can replace all calls to that function with pre-computed results (without affecting the program behaviour).